obsqrbtz/clrsync/README.md

 # clrsync

+**Notice:** This application is not yet released and is subject to change.
+Deb, RPM, and AUR packages, as well as a Windows installer, will be available soon.

-A theme management tool for synchronizing color schemes across multiple applications. clrsync allows you to define color palettes once and apply them consistently to all your terminal emulators, editors, and other configurable applications.
+A theme management tool for synchronizing color schemes across multiple applications. clrsync allows to define color palettes once and apply them consistently to all configurable applications.

 ![Preview](assets/screenshot.png)